Danny Ozark: Managerial career

 Ozark was named manager of the last-place Phillies on November 7, 1972.
-He succeeded Frank Lucchesi who had been fired four months earlier in July and general manager Paul Owens who both served in the interim for the remainder of the 1972 campaign and hired Ozark.
+He succeeded Frank Lucchesi, who had been fired four months earlier in July, and general manager Paul Owens, who served in the interim for the remainder of the 1972 campaign — and then hired Ozark.
 The Phillies showed steady improvement in Ozark's first three seasons, and in 1976 broke through by winning 101 games, a club record at the time.
 The Philadelphia club featured a core of players led by two future Hall of Famers: third baseman Mike Schmidt and left-handed pitcher Steve Carlton.
 But in the 1976 NLCS, they faced one of the most powerful teams of the era, the defending world champion Cincinnati Reds, and they dropped the Series in three straight games, as the Reds went on to a second successive title.

 In 1977, the Phils again won 101 games to cruise to the NL East title.
 This time, against the Dodgers, they were poised to take a 2–1 Series lead when Los Angeles rallied for three runs in the ninth inning of Game 3 to steal the victory.
 The following night, in the midst of a driving rainstorm, the disheartened Phils fell to Tommy John's complete game as the Dodgers won the pennant, three games to one.

 In 1978, they won only 90 games, but still prevailed by two games in their division, earning the right to face the Dodgers in an NLCS rematch.
 Again the Phillies lost in four games.

 During the 1978–79 offseason, the Phils signed free agent Pete Rose away from the Reds.
 Fresh off his 44-game-hitting streak season, Rose was expected to put Philadelphia over the top in 1979.
 But the Phillies—plagued by injuries and a lack of pitching depth—played poorly all season and were still two games under .500 on August 31 when Ozark was replaced by Dallas Green.

 Tommy Lasorda knew Ozark from the Dodger organization and selected Ozark to serve as a coach for the National League team for the 1979 All-Star Game in Seattle.
 After the Phillies fired him, Ozark returned to the Dodgers in 1980 as third-base coach under Lasorda (and was a member of the Dodgers' 1981 World Series championship team), until the two had a falling-out during the 1982 season and Ozark was released.
 He joined the archrival San Francisco Giants as a coach in 1983–84 as a member of Frank Robinson's staff, and served as the Giants' interim manager in 1984 when Robinson was fired August 5.
 The Giants won 24 and lost 32 under Ozark, remaining in the basement of the NL West.

 Throughout his managerial career, he was frequently lampooned for his malapropisms as a public speaker.
-Two of his most famous were "Half this game is 90% mental" and "Even Napoleon had his Watergate."
+Two of his most famous were "We're alive; we can still tie 'em" and "Even Napoleon had his Watergate."